 Photo Credit: Photo Credit: (Left) Paul Amenta.
 Photo courtesy of the artist; supplied by ArtPrize.
 (Right) Ted Lott.
 Photo courtesy of the artist; supplied by ArtPrize.

 Artists: Paul Amenta, Ted Lott

-Local artist and curator Paul Amenta, and architect Ted Lott, are focusing their work on creating a space open and fully accessible to the public.
+Artist and founder of SiTE:LAB, Paul Amenta, and architect Ted Lott, are focusing their work on creating a space open and fully accessible to the public.
 The two artists are also working with a disability arts organization, DisArt.

 Similar to Hart’s work of art, Amenta and Lott’s piece will also host performances and events throughout Project 1.

 The team is working to create an accessible experience that uses ADA design specifications as an inspiration.
 They’ve worked together before—at both the UNTITLED Art Fair in Miami and right here in Grand Rapids in 2016 for ArtPrize 8.

 Olalekan Jeyifous is a Nigerian born, Brooklyn-based artist and architect whose work explores the past and potential futures of urban environments.

 Photo Credit: (Left) Olalekan Jeyifous.
 Photo courtesy of the artist; supplied by ArtPrize.
 (Right) Crown Ether by Olalekan Jeyifous.
 Photo by Andrew Jorgenson; supplied by ArtPrize.

 Artist: Olalekan Jeyifous